Tonga entry requirements for Portugal passport holders

 Proof of accommodation

-Officers may ask where you are staying, especially if you arrive without a pre-booked hotel.
-A printed booking confirmation or a letter from a host with their address and contact number works fine.
+Officers may ask where you're staying, especially if you arrive without a pre-booked hotel.
+A printed booking confirmation or a letter from your host works fine.

 Recommended